-The art of spellcasting in Dark Souls 3 functions a bit differently than previous iterations in the series.
-If you employed the use of pyromancy, miracles or sorcery with any of your characters or builds in the previous games, you will need to make some slight adjustments to how you approach spellcasting depending on how much you use it.
+The art of spellcasting in Dark Souls 3 functions differently than in previous series iterations.
+If you employed pyromancy, miracles, or sorcery with any of your characters or builds in the previous games, you will need to make some slight adjustments to how you approach spellcasting depending on how much you use it.

-If this is your first game in the series, and you want to familiarize yourself with the use of magic, you will definitely need some tips to configuring your character build to your liking.
+If this is your first game in the series, and you want to familiarize yourself with magic, you will need some tips to configure your character build to your liking.

-In previous Dark Souls games, each individual spell had a set amount of times you could use it before you had to rest at a bonfire to replenish.
-The amount of times you could use it generally coincided with the overall strength of the spell you were casting.
+In previous Dark Souls games, each spell had a set amount of times you could use it before you had to rest at a bonfire to replenish it.
+The number of times you could use it generally coincided with the overall strength of the spell you were casting.

-In other words, you could get multiple uses out of weaker spells before its usage was depleted, while more powerful spells had more meager uses and required some thought to when and where was the best time to use it.
+In other words, you could get multiple uses out of weaker spells before their usage was depleted, while more powerful spells had more meager uses and required some thought as to when and where was the best time to use them.

 You can only have a certain number of spells equipped on your character at a given time.
 Again, contingent on the class you start with, this will be a very low number at the beginning of the game.

-Therefore, if you want to try out different spells, you’re going to have to constantly find a bonfire and configure your magic preferences for each venture.
-This is not only cumbersome, but severely handicaps your potential as a spellcaster.
+Therefore, if you want to try out different spells, you must constantly find a bonfire and configure your magic preferences for each venture.
+This is not only cumbersome but severely handicaps your potential as a spellcaster.

-When you upgrade your Attunement stat to certain level milestones, you will gain an additional “Attunement slot”, which basically means an additional inventory space for you to hold a spell of your choice while out on the field.
+When you upgrade your Attunement stat to certain level milestones, you will gain an additional “Attunement slot,” which means an additional inventory space to hold a spell of your choice while on the field.

-Therefore, in order to maximize your abilities with magic and give yourself a variety of spells to choose from and additionally use more than once, you’re going to want to be generous to your Attunement stat.
+Therefore, to maximize your abilities with magic and give yourself a variety of spells to choose from and use more than once, you will want to be generous to your Attunement stat.

 Ashen Estus Flasks

-The integration of the mana bar into Dark Souls 3 can be both a blessing or a curse depending on how you optimize your equipment and build.
-Because your mana bar starts out so low and depletes so fast, you will find your usage of even the weakest of spells is very limited in contrast to the system in the first two Dark Souls games.
+Integrating the mana bar into Dark Souls 3 can be a blessing or a curse depending on how you optimize your equipment and build.
+Because your mana bar starts so low and depletes so fast, your usage of even the weakest of spells is very limited compared to the system in the first two Dark Souls games.

-Unsurprisingly, the amount of mana used for each cast is contingent with the strength of the spell in question, so a weaker spell like Lightning Spear will be kinder to your mana bar, while a more powerful one like Sunlight Spear will gluttonously swallow up your mana.
+Unsurprisingly, the amount of mana used for each cast depends on the spell’s strength, so a weaker spell like Lightning Spear will be kinder to your mana bar.
+At the same time, a more powerful one like Sunlight Spear will gluttonously swallow up your mana.

 To accommodate the new mana bar, the Ashen Estus Flask was introduced as well.
 While the standard Estus Flask restores your character’s health, the Ashen Estus Flask will replenish your lost mana.

-Unfortunately, the amount of times you can take a swig of both the Estus Flask and Ashen Estus Flask are based on a singular variable, meaning you have to share the amount of times you can use them between the two.
+Unfortunately, the number of times you can take a swig of the Estus Flask and Ashen Estus Flask is based on a singular variable, meaning you must share the number of times you can use them between the two.

 For example, if you have upgraded your usage of these special flasks to a maximum of 10 using Estus Shards, you have to decide how many of these usages you will allocate to standard Estus Flasks and Ashen Estus Flasks.